egecansen/sahibinden-case-study/README.md

 Project is designed for CI/CD integration using Jenkins and Docker.
 All dependencies are installed inside the Jenkins container automatically.
 To be able to run on pipeline, make sure `use-remote-appium` property is set to true.

-1. Start Jenkins & Appium with Docker
+1. Starting Jenkins & Appium with Docker

 ```bash
 docker compose up -d